metal0/matrix-compose/README.md

 ## Pre-requisites

-* A Linux Server with at least 10Gb free disk space and ~2Gb RAM
-> Resource usage will mostly depend on your usage
+* A Linux Server with at least 10Gb free disk space and ~2Gb RAM (Resource usage will mostly depend on your usage)

 * A available domain behind a reverse proxy such as Cloudflare

-* Linux, Docker, Docker-Compose and Git experience or willingless to google issues that arise
+* Linux, Docker, Docker-Compose and Git experience or willingness to google issues that arise

 ## Getting everything ready